 Given the potential impact on vulnerable people, we expect all incidents in which you, or one of your affiliates, send marketing material to self-excluded customers to be reported as a key event.

-Such incidents are likely to breach the Privacy & Electronic Communication Regulations (PECR) and should also be reported to the Information Commissioner’s Office (ICO).
+Such incidents are likely to breach the Privacy and Electronic Communications Regulations (PECR) (opens in a new tab) and should also be reported to the Information Commissioner’s Office (ICO).

 The ICO has also produced direct marketing guidance (opens in a new tab).
 This includes helpful information on PECR and Section 11 of the DPA, as well as practical advice on safeguards such as the maintenance of marketing suppression lists.